wp-plugins/woocommerce-exporter/readme.txt

 1. Upload the folder 'woocommerce-exporter' to the '/wp-content/plugins/' directory

-2. Activate 'WooCommerce - Exporter' through the 'Plugins' menu in WordPress
+2. Activate 'WooCommerce - Store Exporter' through the 'Plugins' menu in WordPress

 That's it!